Quantum recurrences and the arithmetic of Floquet dynamics: Application to single particle system: the quantum kicked top

 \section{Application to single particle system: the quantum kicked top}

-The Quantum Kicked Top (QKT) serves as a finite-dimensional dynamical framework for investigating quantum chaos, known for its compact phase space and parameterizable chaoticity structure \cite{haake_1987}.
-This time-dependent system is periodically driven and is governed by the following Hamiltonian:
+The quantum kicked top (QKT) serves as a finite-dimensional dynamical framework for investigating quantum chaos, known for its compact phase space and parameterizable chaoticity structure \cite{haake_1987}.
+This time-dependent system is periodically driven and governed by the Hamiltonian

-Here, ${ J_{x}, J_{y}, J_{z}}$ denote the generators of angular momentum, satisfying the commutation relation $[J_i, J_k] = i\epsilon_{ikl} J_l$.
-The eigenstates of the z-rotation generator, $J_z\ket{j,m} = m\ket{j,m}$ are called Dicke states, and serves as the basis in which we will perform many of the calculations to follow.
+Here $\{J_{x}, J_{y}, J_{z}\}$ denote the generators of angular momentum, satisfying the commutation relation $[J_i, J_k] = i\epsilon_{ikl} J_l$.
+The eigenstates of the $z$-rotation generator, $J_z\ket{j,m} = m\ket{j,m}$, are called Dicke states, and serve as the basis in which we will perform many of the calculations to follow.
 The model describes a spin of size $j$ undergoing precession about the $y$-axis, accompanied by impulsive, state-dependent twists around the $z$-axis, characterized by the chaoticity parameter $\kappa$.
-The time interval between these impulsive kicks is denoted by $\mathcal{T}$, and $\alpha$ represents the extent of $y$-precession within one period.
+The time interval between these impulsive kicks is denoted by $T$, and $\alpha$ represents the extent of $y$-precession within one period.
 The total angular momentum, $j$, remains conserved throughout the dynamics.
-Note also that the QKT being a spin-$j$ system allows us to alternatively view the dynamics to be that of $2j$ indistinguishable virtual qubits \cite{Biedenharn_Louck_Carruthers_1984, harrow2013church}, the entanglement of which often reflects properties of the global spin-$j$ system.
 The classical kicked top can be obtained by computing the Heisenberg equations for the re-scaled angular momentum generators, $X_{i}=J_i/j$, satisfying $[X_i, X_k] = (1/j)\epsilon_{ikl} X_l$ and followed by the limit $j \to \infty$ \cite{haake_1987}.
 In the classical limit, the system shows mixed dynamics as $\kappa$ increases from 0, and transitions to globally chaotic behavior for $\kappa \gtrsim 4.4$ \cite{kumari_2019_quantumclassical}.

 The Floquet time evolution operator for a single period is given by: